 Figure 4-9 shows a receiver's view of a single packet at two different codeword synchronization offsets.
 The packet contains a known bit pattern, against which we test each received codeword for correctness.
-The result of each test is indicated by the presence or absence of the labeled box in the figure.
-The upper plot in Figure 4-9 shows the packet arriving at the receiver at time 0, and achieving synchronization at time 10 (lower plot).
-When the PHY synchronizes on the packet, symbol timing recovery succeeds and the receiver decodes approximately 40 codewords correctly (including the preamble) before losing symbol or codeword synchronization.
-We see that the SoftPHY hint remains at 15 for the duration of the correct codeword decisions, and falls at time 47 when the burst of errors occurs.
-As described
+The result of each test is indicated by the presence or absence of the labeled box in the figure.5 The upper plot in Figure 4-9 shows the packet arriving at the receiver at time6 0, and achieving synchronization at time 10 (lower plot).
+When

-&lt;sup>5For clarity, we show the result of every fourth codeword-correctness test.
+5For clarity, we show the result of every fourth codeword-correctness test.

-&lt;sup>6Measured in units of codeword-time, 16 $\mu$ s in our radios.
+6Measured in units of codeword-time, 16 μ s in our radios.